F.A.Q. (Frequently Asked Questions)

 - What routing software do you use?

-I create almost all routes with DeLorme Street Atlas.
-I also use Garmin's BaseCamp because of the need to interact with the Garmin GPS hardware.
+It's a mix of DeLorme Street Atlas and Garmin's BaseCamp.
+I long relied on DeLorme software to create routes and Garmin software to interact with the Garmin GPS hardware.
+With the purchase of DeLorme by Garmin and the end of Street Atlas development I'm really trying to wean myself from it but it's not going all that well.
 The on going My Apps series of blog entries will eventually cover most of the map software I've used for the website.

 - What is your favorite highway?